 7. CABKOMA Strand Rod: The future of seismic reinforcement

-This rod is a thermoplastic carbon fibre composite rod - that save buildings from earthquakes.
-They are essential a bunch of carbon fibre noodles that are stretched at a high tensile and affixed to the ground to help a building resist the shock of an earthquake.
+This rod is a thermoplastic carbon fibre composite rod - that saves buildings from earthquakes.
+They are essentially a bunch of carbon fibre noodles that are stretched at a high tensile and affixed to the ground to help a building resist the shock of an earthquake.
 The wires help the building resist the shaking motion of a large earthquake, saving the structure from rupture or collapse.
 The cables are thin and less of an eyesore than steel cables that are used on buildings that have a particular sensitivity to earthquakes (such as buildings used in nuclear plants built near seismic plate activity).

 8. Breathing Bricks: No more need for trees

 Trees have been the great filters of our air on planet earth, converting carbon dioxide to oxygen through the process of photosynthesis.
 American researchers at California Polytech University have developed a ‘breath brick’ which is designed to form part of a building’s ventilation system and is built on the outside (yet insulated by a row of regular bricks on the inside).
 It has a cyclone filtration system (common in vacuum cleaners and my new Dyson hairdryer) that is capable of removing heavy pollutant particles from the air and drops them into a hopper at the bottom of the wall.
-This fresh air can then be delivered into the interior of the building, or pushed back out into the atmosphere after being filtered.
+This fresh air can then be delivered into the interior of the building or pushed back out into the atmosphere after being filtered.
 Early tests suggest that it can filter about 30% of fine particles (such as airborne pollutants) and 100% of course particles (such as dust).
 Unfortunately - there will be an increase in arguments with your mum, or the building body corporate about who has to regularly clean and dump the wall hoppers, but I would rather have those arguments than lung cancer, for example.

 9. 3D Graphene: Nature's Origami

 Graphene is a crystalline allotrope of carbon that can only be produced in 2 dimensions (ie, is only 1 atom wide).
 WHAT you scream!
 Ok, let me simplify this for the dummies in the room (including myself) - if graphene is packed layer on layer, it becomes ‘graphite’.
-Yes, its a real brain bender and indeed carbon bender, but researchers all over the world have been obsessed by what they could potentially turn graphene into - particularly its application in 3D printing.
+Yes, it's a real brain bender and indeed carbon bender, but researchers all over the world have been obsessed by what they could potentially turn graphene into - particularly its application in 3D printing.
 First attempts to get graphene to occur into a 3D shape have produced weaker-than-desired structures, but researchers at MIT, Virginia Tech and Lawrence Livermore National Laboratory have been working together to print graphene into a weird DNA-style 3D shape that is 10 times stronger than steel.
 They have been able to print 3D graphene aerogels and foams - which is giving researchers the sense that we are not too far away from being able to print any device and any structure from graphene - that will be lighter, safer, stronger and more energy efficient than all the materials used in construction today.

 10. Translucent Wood: Windows being made out of wood

 If you had figured out a way to make wood transparent and many times stronger than glass, then you would probably keep it quiet.
-That’s what a bunch of researchers and patent owners have done, when they figured out a way to make wood translucent and incredibly strong for use as windows and a myriad of other applications.
+That’s what a bunch of researchers and patent owners have done when they figured out a way to make wood translucent and incredibly strong for use as windows and a myriad of other applications.
 It involves bleach, epoxy, lye and wood as the inputs and takes about 10 minutes to convert a thin piece of wood to translucent, or about 24 hours for a full log.
-The process also turns the wood into a highly efficient light diffuser - which diffuses light consistently and independent from where the sun is - which has the potentially light a room with very little sunlight as well as insulate the building in a better way.
+The process also turns the wood into a highly efficient light diffuser - which diffuses light consistently and independent from where the sun is - which has the potential to light a room with very little sunlight as well as insulate the building in a better way.
 This may mean entirely shatterproof window fabrications (a relief for anyone who has put their footy through a window in childhood).